instantlinux/docker-tools/images/data-sync/README.md

 Not running under Kubernetes?
 Omit PEERNAME value on the primary node, and set PEERNAME to the primary's hostname on each of the additional nodes.

 ### Variables

+These variables can be passed to the image from kubernetes.yaml or docker-compose.yml as needed:

 | Variable | Default | Description |
 | -------- | ------- | ----------- |